 Collection Room Phone: (406)243-5406

 Douglass arrived in Missoula in February of 1899, and he received UM's first master's degree in June of 1899.
-Douglass hadn’t been working for the degree, “but for the love of work”.
+Douglass had’t been working for the degree, “but for the love of work”.
 Although Douglass took his vertebrate collection to Princeton in the early 1900s, a few invertebrate specimens remain from his time in Missoula.
 Ten years after receiving his degree, Douglass discovered a huge cache of dinosaur bones along the Green River north of Jensen, Utah, soon after named the Douglass Quarry.
 Work at the quarry was financed by Andrew Carnegie, who was looking for a new and impressive exhibit for his museum.
-Through a fifteen-year excavation (1909-1924) the site yielded more than 350 tons of fossils and attached rock, which were shipped first by horse-drawn wagon and then by railroad boxcars to the Carnegie Museum in Pittsburg.
+Through a fifteen-year excavation (1909-1924) the site yielded more than 350 tons of fossils and attached rock, which were shipped first by horse-drawn wagon and then by railroad boxcars to the Carnegie Museum in Pittsburgh.
 In 1915 President Woodrow Wilson proclaimed the site the Dinosaur National Monument.
 Many of Douglass' techniques are still in use today, including the tools he used and his grid-mapping systems.

 Charles H. Clapp